web3melk/capy-token/README.md

 $CAPY is a meme coin with no intrinsic value or expectation of financial return.
 There is no formal team or roadmap.
 The coin is completely useless and for entertainment purposes only.

+- An OG is the wallet that bought the token on the presale before the pool is created and the trading is started;
+- To become an OG a wallet should send 0.5 ETH to contract address *before the trade is opened*;
+- The contract creator becomes a OG without paying 0.5 ETH;
+- There is a maximum of 50 OGs;
+- The OGs will receive 50% of tokens at the moment that pool is created;
+- There is a fee applied on every buy and sell
+- 100% of all fees collected by the contract can be withdrawn to OGs;
-- The first 500 buys will have no fee.
+- The first 500 buys will have no fee;
 - The first 1,000 sells will have a increased fee.
-- The first 50 wallets that send 0.5 ETH to contract address *before the trade is opened* will be the founders and will receive 80% of all fees forever.
-- The initial LP tokens are automatically burned (no chance to rug)
+- The initial LP tokens are automatically burned by the contract on pool creation (no chance to rug)
-- After some time the contract creator will renounce ownership.

 ## Privileges

 ### For contract creator

-The contract creator is the owner of the contract with the ability to execute the following functions:
+The contract creator is the owner of the contract only before pool launch and have the ability to execute the following functions:
-- Blacklist an address
-- Remove fee for an address
-- Update the Router to be used to create the poll (default to UniswapV2)
+- Update the router to be used to create liquidity (used in testnets only)
-- Update the treasury address (which is a SAFE wallet of developers)
+- Exclude a wallet from the limit of maximum tokens per transaction
+- Exclude a wallet from paying fees
+- Enable/Disable the automatic swap of fees on sells
+- Set the threshold of tokens in the contract to swap automatically
+- Set the max transaction amount and max wallet amount (this is to avoid bots)
+- Enables and disables checks on the receipt of eth by the contract (this is for safety in case there is any problem in swaps)
+- Launch the pool and start trading even when maximum of OGs is not reached.

-### For any founder
+### For any OG

-The following actions can be done by any founder *after the pool launch*:
+The following actions can be done by any OG *after the pool launch*:

+- Launch the pool and start trading if the maximum of OGs is reached.
-- Withdraw ETH from contract to treasury and founders after (always in a proportion of 20%/80% respectively)
+- Withdraw ETH from contract
-- Withdraw tokens from contract to treasury and founders (always in a proportion of 20%/80% respectively)
+- Withdraw tokens from contract
+- Withdraw any ERC token that were transferred to the contract
-- Manual swap CAPY tokens to ETH and distribute
+- Manually swap CAPY tokens to ETH and withdraw

+All withdrawals are made to all OGs proportionally.

 ### Trade